ndextools/ndex-morphcs/docs/as-server-process.md

 ## As an NDEx Server Process

-# === WORK IN PROGRESS ===

 ```text
 java -jar <classpath>morphcx.jar -S
 ```
 In the above, the -S (must use a CAPITAL LETTER!) forces `stdin` as the input stream and `stdout` as the output stream.

-In the above example, the application default was to produce a tab-separated value output stream.
+In the above example, the application default produces a tab-separated value output stream.
 This can also be explicitly done by adding the -c tsv (lower case!) parameter option.

-Here is an example of stating what conversion results will be:
+The next command example will produce the exact same .tsv file output:

 ```text
 java -jar <classpath>morphcx.jar -S -c tsv